bveber/pysports-stats/docs/ncaaf.rst

         # a season.
         df = team.schedule.dataframe_extended

-Lastly, each Team instance also contains a link to the ``Roster`` class which enables players from the team to be easily queried.
+Each Team instance also contains a link to the ``Roster`` class which enables players from the team to be easily queried.
 Each Roster instance contains detailed stats and information for each player on the team.

+Occassionaly a Division-I team plays against a small school without any available data.
+In order to remove teams without a valid team page, the team name is validated against a list of teams who belong to valid Division-I coferences.
+By default, the team names are validated against a constant list in ncaaf/constants.py and the plan is to create a new release whenever that list changes, however if you notice an issue with missing teams you can use the parameter ``recompute_conferences`` to dynamically generate the list with the most up to date information.
+However, this will require several requests to the source page resulting in slower than normal performance.

 .. code-block:: python